Semi-Popular Matchings and Copeland Winners: Finding a Copeland Winner: A Hardness Result

-\begin{restatable}[$\star$]{lemma}{lemmaStructureTwo} If $M$ is a Copeland winner in $G$, then $M$ does not use any inter-gadget edge. \end{restatable}
+This contradicts the fact that $M$ is a Copeland winner.
+Thus, a Copeland winner must not use any inter-gadget edge. \end{proof}

-\begin{remark} By reducing from a restricted version of \textsf{VERTEX COVER} on 3-regular graphs, which is also known to be NP-hard~\cite{GJS76}, the intractability of Theorem~\ref{thm:Copeland_NPHard} can be shown to hold even when there are only a \emph{constant} number of neighbors per vertex. \end{remark}
+\begin{remark} By reducing from a restricted version of \textsf{VERTEX COVER} on 3-regular graphs, which is also known to be $\mathsf{NP}$-hard~\cite{GJS76}, the intractability stated in Theorem~\ref{thm:Copeland_NPHard} can be shown to hold even when there are only a \emph{constant} number of neighbors per vertex. \end{remark}